liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[So, you can tell me everything you're thinking, it's okay.\]

 Musica: \[Such a brazen answer.
-I don't really have any basis to believe that… it was about meddling and being dragged into things, right?\]
+I don't really have any basis to believe that… it was about meddlin' and bein' dragged into things, right?\]

 What he said was right, there was no credible basis for Petra's words.